Skip to main content

 No open items arise at the supplier level; only the credit card account is used.

-B) Creditor-Based Booking
+B) Creditor-Based Posting

 Example: The same hotel stay (1,000 EUR incl.
-VAT 19%) is booked creditor-based.
+VAT 19%) is posted creditor-based.

 1. Incoming invoice (exported from Candis)